fr3dch3n/commit/README.md

 - [x] add flag to skip story
 - [x] add flag to skip pair
 - [x] add flag to skip long explanation
+- [x] check if there is anything to commit

 ## License